ssomenzi/vue-framework7-webpack-template/README.md

 # vue-framework7-webpack-template

-> A simple template to get started with VueJS + Framework7 + Webpack.
+> A simple template from Timo Ernst to get started with VueJS + Framework7 + Webpack slightly modified to better suit my needs (ie. no pug and no sass).

 > This template only works for Vue 2.0.
 Older versions like Vue 1.x are not supported!